-The aim of the study "HIV/AIDS related knowledge, attitudes and sexual behavior in young adults, aged 18-24 years in Montenegro in 2007" was to collect and analyze data on:
+The aim of the study "HIV/AIDS related knowledge, attitudes and sexual behavior in young adults, aged 18-24 years in Montenegro in 2009" was to collect and analyze data on: knowledge on HIV transmission and prevention, attitudes towards people living with HIV/AIDS, attitudes towards sexuality, sexual behavior, frequency of the symptoms of sexually transmitted infections as well as the frequency of testing for HIV on the representative sample of the population of yout aged 15-24 years at the entire territory of Montenegro.
+This study, designed as cross-sectional study, was conducted during December 2009 on a sample of 1.200 households.

-- Knowledge on HIV transmission and prevention; - Attitudes towards people living with HIV/AIDS; - Attitudes towards sexuality; - Sexual behavior: - Frequency of symptoms of sexually transmitted infections and - Frequency of HIV testing among youth on a representative sample of the population of young adults aged 18-24 years at the entire territory of Montenegro.
-This study covered 858 respondents aged 18 to 24 years, 468 (54.5%) young men and 390 (45.5%) young women.
+Survey covered 1.164 respondents aged 15-24, out of wich 620 (53.3%) males and 544 (46.7%) females.
+The average age of the respondents was 19.28 years.

-Table Knowledge of HIV transmission and ways of HIV prevention
+Table 3.
+Knowledge of HIV transmission and prevention

-Is it possible to prevent HIV during sexual intercourse by Correct answer 1.
+Is it possible to prevent HIV transmission during the sexual intercourse by: Correct answer 1.
 Proper condom use?
-84.2% 2.
-Having sexual intercourse with only one, uninfected and faithful 67.3% person?
-Is there a possibility to get HIV infected through: 3.
-Mosquito bites?
-65.0% 4.
-Using public bathroom?
-67.7% 5.
-Using glass used by people infected with HIV?
-60.9% 6.
-Sharing meals (food) with HIV+ person?
-62.3% 7.
+86.0% 2.
+Having sexual intercourse with only one, uninfected and faithful person?
+73.4% Is there a possibility to get HIV infected: 3.
+Through mosquito bites?
+68.4% 4.
+Using public toilette?
+62.1% 5.
+Using a glass already used by the HIV infected person?
+56.5% 6.
+Sharing meals (food) with HIV infected person?
+62.0% 7.
 Having sex with a healthy-looking person?
-76.2% argument in support to all the prevention activities that, in any way, affect the increase in the level of knowledge on HIV/AIDS.
+79.7%

-Research has shown that very low number of young people answered correctly to all 5 Questions (no questions.
-1, 2, 3, 6, 7 in the table 4.2.1.) - only 22.1%.
-This result indicates the overall poor knowledge of the surveyed population and it is a direct
+Research has shown that very low number of young people answered correctly to all 5 questions (no questions.
+1, 2, 3, 6, 7 in the table 3) - only 27.2%.
+This result indicates the overall poor knowledge of the surveyed population and it is a direct argument in support to all the prevention activities that, in any way, affect the increase in the level of knowledge on HIV/AIDS.